rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher.md

-The **App** class doesn't do much, just initialise Pusher with the right credentials, and create the contact list.
+The **App** class doesn't do much, just initialise Pusher with the right credentials, and creates the contact list.

 {% highlight coffeescript%}